1930s Fonts & Typography: Art Deco & Beyond

 Modernist typography was the ultimate stripping down to the essence of things—no frills or fuss, but pure and functional design.

-It's as if Marie Kondo came early and told people to keep only typefaces that sparked joy and legibility.
+It’s as if Marie Kondo came early and told people to keep only typefaces that spark joy and are legible.
 Bauhaus Influence

-You can't talk about 1930s fonts and typography without Bauhaus.
+You can’t discuss 1930s fonts and typography without mentioning Bauhaus.

-This German art school was only founded in 1919, but by the early '30s, it was hitting its stride.
+This German art school was founded in 1919, but by the early 1930s, it was already hitting its stride.
 Their philosophy?

 Form follows function.